The Unhealthiest Fast Food Burgers—Ranked!

 Two 1/3 pound beef patties comprise the majority of this burger's insides.
 Another four strips of bacon, three slices of cheese, and a swipe of mayonnaise all take this burger to a whopping 90 grams of total fat.
 If you order the 1/2 pound cheeseburger from Hardee's, you get half of the calories (640) and about one-third of total fat (33 grams).

-Finally, the unhealthiest fast food burger of them all: Burger King’s Triple Stacker King.
-This burger costs you about two-thirds of your daily allotment of calories, about two days worth of saturated fat, and a day’s worth of sodium.
-Did you ever think that three of Burger King’s burgers would make the unhealthiest fast food burgers list?
+The second unhealthiest fast-food burger of them all is Burger King's Triple Whopper with Cheese.
+This burger costs you about two-thirds of your daily allotment of calories, about a day and a half's worth of saturated fat, and over half of your daily need of sodium (2,300 milligrams).